IvanReyesO7/GatoCM/README.md

 For instance:
 `ivan-add-app-controller`

-Please name your branches and your commits in english 🇬🇧.
+Please name your branches and your commits in English, as well as your reviews and comments.
+Thank you for contributing to this project.